 Water during the early morning or evening hours since evaporation losses will be up to 60 percent higher during the day.
 Do not water between 10am and 6 pm or on windy days.
 Set sprinklers so the lawn is watered, not sidewalks and driveways.

 Texas SmartScape: Using Native Texas Plants to Conserve Water

-The Texas SmartScape program utilizes xeriscape principles, but goes beyond the basics by providing the design, care and plan search tools that are "smart" for North Central Texas.
+The Texas SmartScape program utilizes xeriscape principles, but goes beyond the basics by providing the design, care and plant search tools that are "smart" for North Central Texas.
 Learn more from the Texas SmartScape website.